voltrue2/gracenode/README.md

 Starts the **gracenode** process.

-**NOTE**: If there is an error while starting the process, it will crush with an exception.
+**NOTE**: If there is an error while starting the process, it will crash with an exception.

 ### .stop(error [*error object])